Wax ester: Natural sources

 Beeswax is 70–80% wax esters.
 These esters are derived from C12-C20 fatty acids.
 The remaining content of beeswax are wax acids (>C20) and paraffins.
 In 1976, an estimated 10,000–17,000 tons were harvested.
 The primary use was in candles.
 The esters in carnauba wax consist of ca 20% cinnamic acid derivatives, which may be related to the hardness of this wax.

 Other, minor wax esters

 Wax esters are commonly found in shellfish and as a part of the cuticle of arthropods.
 In leaves, they prevent loss of water.

-Nuts from jojoba store as much as 50% of wax esters.
+Nuts from jojoba contain about 52% oil, 97% of which are wax esters.
 These wax esters, which are monounsaturated, are very similar to sperm oil.

 Marine organisms like dinoflagellates, pelagic invertebrates, and fishes store low-density wax esters in their swim bladders or other tissues to provide buoyancy.

 Wax esters per se are a normal part of the diet of humans as a lipid component of certain foods, including unrefined whole grain cereals, seeds, and nuts.
 Wax esters are also consumed in considerable amounts by certain populations that regularly eat fish roe or certain fish species.
 That said, wax esters are not typically consumed in appreciable quantities in diets containing many processed foods.